-1 2 3
+1 2 3 4

 Name Description Address Value Wired From

 I Туре Type of Timer 2330 🔲 nPulse (1) 💌

 0 Time Time 2328 0

 ElapsedTime Elapsed Time 2326 0

 0 In Trigger/Gate input 2331 Off (0) 💌

 Out Output 2327 Off (0) 💌

 Triggered Triggered Flag 2329 Off (0) 💌

-Figure 120 iTools Timer configuration
+Figure 127 iTools Timer configuration

-Туре Allows the user Off to select the required timer type as follows: Timer is off On Pulse The timer output switches on when 'In' changes from Off to On, and it remains on until the time period ('Time' - see below) has elapsed.
+to select the required timer type as follows: Timer is off On Pulse The timer output switches on when 'In' changes from Off to On, and it remains on until the time period ('Time' - see below) has elapsed.
 If the input is re-triggered before 'Time' has elapsed, the timer re-starts.
-'Triggered' (below) follows the state of the output On delay output.
-After the input changes from Off to On, the timer output remains off until the time period defined in 'Time' (below) has elapsed.
+'Triggered' (below) follows the state of the output.
+On delay After the input changes from Off to On, the timer output remains off until the time period defined in 'Time' (below) has elapsed.
 Once this period has elapsed, if the input is still on, the output switches on and remains on until the input goes Off.
 Elapsed time is set to zero when the input goes off.
 One Shot 'Triggered' follows the state of the input.
 If the input is On, then as soon as a value is entered into the 'Time' parameter (below) the output goes on, and remains on until the Time period has elapsed, or the input goes off.
 If the input is off, the output is set off and the time countdown is inhibited until input goes on again.
 'Triggered' goes On as soon as the time value is edited, and remains on until the output goes Off.
-The Time value may be edited whilst active.
+Min On The Time value may be edited whilst active.
 Once the time period has elapsed, the Time value must be re-edited in order to re-start the timer.
-Min On The output remains 'On' as long as the Input is on, plus the 'Time' period (below).
+The output remains 'On' as long as the Input is on, plus the 'Time' period (below).
 If the input returns to the on state before the time period has elapsed, the elapsed time is reset to zero, so that the full time period is added to the On period when the input switches off again.
-'Triggered' is On whilst the elapsed time is greater than zero.
-Time Elapsed the display is in increases the fo the up arrow ke increments to ir to set a time period for use as described in 'Type' above.
-Initially, the form Minutes:seconds.10ths of seconds, but as the input value ormat changes first to Hours:Mins:Secs, then to Hrs:Mins.
-(Holding ey continuously operated causes the speed at which the value increase.
-Minimum entry is 0.1 seconds; maximum is 500 hours. ch of the time period has passed so far.
-Time In The timer trigge er input.
-The function of this input varies according to timer type, as Out Triagorod described abov Shows the time r on/off status.
-Triggered runction deper nds on timer type, as described above.
+'Triggered' is On whilst the elapsed time is greater than zero. the value displa but as the input to Hrs:Mins.
+(Hc which the value to set a time period for use as described in 'Type' above.
+Initially, yed under iTools is in the form Minutes:seconds.10ths of seconds, value increases the format changes first to Hours:Mins:Secs, then olding the up arrow key continuously operated causes the speed at increments to increase.
+Minimum entry is 0.1 seconds; maximum is ch of the time period has passed so far.
+The timer trigge described abov er input.
+The function of this input varies according to timer type, as e.
+Shows the time Function depen r on/off status.
+Ids on timer type, as described above.
+Off On Pulse On delay One Shot One Shot Min On Allows the user the value displa but as the input to Hrs:Mins.
+(Ho which the value 500 hours.
+Shows how much The timer trigged described abov Shows the time